mayconfmelo/transl/src/lib.typ

  * blocks at once.
 Regular expressions are supported as string patterns — not
  * `#regex` elements.
  *
- * All the conceptual structure of _transl_ and its idea is heavily inspired on
+ * All the conceptual structure of _transl_ and its idea is heavily inspired by
  * the great #univ("linguify") package.
  *
  * #pagebreak()